getbeyondpay/docs/source/index.html.md

 > Contact us if you have questions or need help! <a href='mailto:BeyondPayIntegrations@getbeyond.com'>BeyondPayIntegrations@getbeyond.com</a>

-Welcome to Beyond Pay: an omnichannel payment solution suite that enables a secure and embedded payment experience within your application.
+Welcome to Beyond Pay: an omnichannel payment suite that enables a secure and embedded payment experience within your solution.

 # Integration Options